mheberger/delineator/README.md

 (e.g., Hawaii, the Azores).
 Delineation will fail silently for outlet points in these areas.

+<a id="usage-examples"></a>
+## Usage examples

+The `examples/` directory on the project's GitHub page contains ready-to-run scripts.
+The example scripts show how to use `delineator`and even how to set up a local, web-based point-and-click watershed delineation service similar to [Global Watersheds](https://mghydro.com/watersheds).

+<a id="algorithm"></a>
 ## Algorithm

 The `delineator` combines three techniques to achieve speed and low memory use